 And those who, while unable to make it, contributed prizes for us to give away!

-Also, I wanted to take a moment to post some of the from my , since some people did not grab the handouts I’d made.
+Also, I wanted to take a moment to post some of the information from my panels, since some people did not grab the handouts I’d made.
 You can find it all after the break!

 Continue reading »